Dhare Foundation forest

 Dhare Foundation is working to restore Karnataka's ecological balance.
 Our mission is to create green spaces that are not just tree plantations, but living habitats for birds, butterflies, bees, insects, soil organisms, and future generations.

 Through our flagship mission Green Ring Bengaluru, Dhare Foundation aims to plant 2 crore saplings in and around Bengaluru and 3 crore saplings across the rest of Karnataka — making it a 5 crore sapling ecological movement.
+So far, we have planted over 45,603 saplings across Karnataka.

 🌳Native Plantations